- Personal Health Information & Self-Help»

 Meditation (I try this one before going to sleep.)

-Spending time in nature (I notice nature while I am driving.)
+Spending time in nature (I love nature.)

 Empaths have special needs.
 It's vital that you honor your needs and communicate them to loved ones.